 García is also the founder and artistic director of Las Dos Brujas Writers’ Workshops.
 She currently lives in northern California.

-Cristina García is the author of six novels: King of Cuba; The Lady Matador’s Hotel; A Handbook to Luck; Monkey Hunting; The Agüero Sisters, winner of the Janet Heidiger Kafka Prize; and Dreaming in Cuban, finalist for the National Book Award.
+Cristina García is the author of seven novels: Here in Berlin; King of Cuba; The Lady Matador’s Hotel; A Handbook to Luck; Monkey Hunting; The Agüero Sisters, winner of the Janet Heidiger Kafka Prize; and Dreaming in Cuban, finalist for the National Book Award.
 García has edited two anthologies, Bordering Fires: The Vintage Book of Contemporary Mexican and Chicano/a Literature and Cubanísimo: The Vintage Book of Contemporary Cuban Literature.
 She is also the author of three works for young readers, Dreams of Significant Girls; The Dog Who Loved the Moon; and I Wanna Be Your Shoebox.
 A collection of poetry, The Lesser Tragedy of Death, was published in 2010.

 HERE IN BERLIN: A NOVEL (Novel, 2017)

 “Here in Berlin is an impeccable linguistic exercise in narratology and a brilliant exploration of the various identities we adhere to in metropolitan environments… García adeptly passes [readers] the torch, giving them a little nook in which they can sit and watch the characters go about their lives” ―LA Review of Books